mvdwetering/ynca/docs/PROTOCOL.md

 Both have the same format `@SUBUNIT:FUNCTION=VALUE` For a `GET` the `VALUE` will always be '?'

+The end of a command is indicated by Carriage Return + Line Feed (a.k.a.
+CR/LF or \r\n)

 The receiver will generate messages when a value changes, when a `GET` command is received or other related events (e.g. turning on a zone will send multiple messages).
 There is no way to tell if a message is because of a `GET` request or the value got changed in another way (e.g. using the remote control or buttons on the device)
 This also means that sending a `PUT` will not always result in a message as messages are usually (not always) only sent when the value changes.